beezwax/bzBond/packages/bzBond-claris/README.md

 1. Run the [build process for your web project](../bzBond-web-template/README.md#building-a-single-file-web-project-for-use-in-the-bzbond-web-project-manager)
 2. Copy the resulting html file contents to the clipboard
-3. In FileMaker go to the solution's `bzBond Web Project Manager` layout
+3. In Claris/FileMaker Pro go to the solution's `bzBond Web Project Manager` layout
-4. Press the "Add Web Project" button in the bottom right of the screen (or use the FileMaker New Record command)
+4. Press the "Add Web Project" button in the bottom right of the screen (or use the `New Record` command)
 5. Enter the name of the web project in `Web Project Name` field
 6. Paste the html file contents into the `Source Code` field